woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 To deploy to OpenGeo Suite for Windows, copy the WAR file to :file:`<OPENGEO_SUITE>\\jetty\\webapps`.
 For example, if OpenGeo Suite is installed at :file:`C:\\Program Files\\Boundless\\OpenGeo\\`, copy the WAR file to :file:`C:\\Program Files\\Boundless\\OpenGeo\\jetty\\webapps\\`

+The WAR file should automatically extract to its own directory, but if it doesn't, you can manually extract the file using a standard "unzip" program such as `7-zip <http://www.7-zip.org/>`_.

 OS X
 ~~~~

 To deploy to OpenGeo Suite for OS X, copy the WAR file to::

   ~/Library/Containers/com.boundlessgeo.geoserver/Data/Library/Application\ Support/GeoServer/jetty/webapps

+The WAR file should automatically extract to its own directory, but if it doesn't, you can manually extract the file using a standard "unzip" program such as `iZip <http://www.izip.com/>`_.

 Linux
 ~~~~~